-Employer contributions paid or payable to the plans 27,596 64,290
+Employer contributions paid or payable to the plans 82,104 27,596

-Auzex Option Plan
+Auzex Employee Option Plan

-The Company has in place the Auzex Option Plan which was established to assist in the recruitment, reward, retention and motivation of Directors, employees of and key consultants to Auzex.
+The Company has in place an Employee Option Plan which was established to assist in the recruitment, reward, retention and motivation of Directors, employees of and key consultants to Auzex.
+This Plan was approved by shareholders at an EGM held on 22 October 2010 and replaces the previous Auzex Option Plan.

-The options, issued for nil consideration, are issued in accordance with performance hurdles established by the Directors of Auzex Resources Limited and are issued for a term of four years (except for E. Iliescu which is 2 years).
+The options, issued for nil consideration, are issued in accordance with performance hurdles established by the Directors of Auzex Resources Limited and are issued for a term of three years.
 The options are valued using the Black-Scholes formula which is a function of the relationship between a number of variables that principally comprise the share price, option exercise price, risk free interest rate and the volatility of the Company's underlying share price.
 Accordingly, the formula requires a number of inputs, some of which must be assumed.